tangotargeting/Cordova-TangoPlugin/README.md

 ### Add segments

-You can add segments to a device to allow it to widen the pool of campaigns it can receive with the following:
+You can add segments to a device to allow it to widen the pool of campaigns it can receive with the following method:

 ```
 tangoplugin.addSegments(["first-segment", "second-segment"]);